GeoscienceAustralia/hazimp/docs/user_guide.rst

         ``structural_loss_ratio`` given the ``0.2s gust at 10m height m/s``.

     *vulnerability_method*
-        Whether to use the mean loss ratio ("mean") or to vary around the mean ("random"), based on the mean value plus a coefficient of variation (CoV).
-CoV values must be included in the vulnerability curve file.
+        Whether to use the mean loss ratio ("mean") or to vary around the mean with standard normal distribution ("normal"), based on the mean value plus a coefficient of variation (CoV).
+CoV values must be included in the vulnerability curve file, in the form of alpha and beta values (sample mean and standard deviation)

 *calc_struct_loss*
     This will multiply the replacement value and the ``structural``